On the monotone stability approach to BSDEs with jumps: Extensions, concrete criteria and examples

-Similarly, a related condition on the jump measure has been stated in the assumptions of the main theorem in \cite[Thm.~1, see their inequality (4)]{AntonelliMancini16}; Their acticle further assumes (like also \cite{Yao17}, for instance) finite jump activity in that $\lambda(E)<\infty$ holds (in our notation, they write $\eta$ for $\lambda$), what is true in the present example (but is not required for \cite{Royer06}, or our previous sections).
+Similarly, a related condition on the jump measure has been stated in the assumptions of the main theorem in \cite[Thm.~1, see their inequality (4)]{AntonelliMancini16}; Their article further assumes (like also \cite{Yao17}, for instance) finite jump activity in that $\lambda(E)<\infty$ holds (in our notation, they write $\eta$ for $\lambda$), what is true in the present example (but is not required for \cite{Royer06}, or our previous sections).
 But in this example there cannot exist constants $c_1\in (-1,0]$, $c_2<\infty$ such that $f(u)-f(u') \le \int_E (u-u')(x)\gamma^{u,u'}(x)\,\lambda({\rm d}x)$ would hold for all $u,u'\in L^2(\lambda)$, with suitable functions $c_1 \le \gamma^{u,u'}(x) \le c_2 $.
-Indeed, the latter would imply (using Chauchy-Schwarz inequality) that $f$ is Lipschitz in $u$ on $L^2(\lambda)$, what is not true.
+Indeed, the latter would imply (using Cauchy-Schwarz inequality) that $f$ is Lipschitz in $u$ on $L^2(\lambda)$, what is not true.
 Hence, the assumptions for Theorem~1 in \cite{AntonelliMancini16} appear not satisfied for the entropic risk example, and its conditions (with inequality (4) assumed for all $u,u'$) would imply that the JBSDE generator has to be Lipschitz continuous in $u\in L^2(\lambda$).
 Note that the aforementioned problem could be resolved if, e.g., an additional $L^\infty$-bound is available for the $u$-argument, for instance by an exogenuous a-priori $L^\infty$-estimate on the $U$-component for bounded JBSDE solutions (like from Section~\ref{sec:comp}).
 We note that \cite{AntonelliMancini16} offer results for unbounded JBSDE solutions (see also \cite{HuLiangTang18} for exponential utility in the continuous case without jumps).